 Fortunately, there exist various ways to copy a sheet in Excel.
 You can copy a sheet in the active workbook or into another workbook or a new workbook.
-In this article, I will explain 13 quick ways to copy sheet with VBA in Excel.
+In this article, I will explain 13 quick ways to copy sheets with VBA in Excel.
 Hence, read the below part to learn more and save time.

+Here, I have copied a sheet within the same workbook before any sheet using VBA.
+Read through the rest of the part to learn this along with more methods in detail.
 However, to make the explanation clearer, I’m going to use a sample dataset that represents the personal information of particular persons.
 The dataset has 3 columns.
 However, these columns are the Name, Email, and Address.
 Using this, we will show some suitable ways to copy sheets with VBA in Excel.

 To perform different formulas and functions in the same sheet you may need to copy the sheet.
-You can Copy a sheet within the same workbook Before any sheet using VBA.
+You can copy a sheet within the same workbook before any sheet using VBA.
 Let’s start the procedure.
 Hence, follow the steps below.

 Steps:

-- From there, open Insert >> select Module.
+• From there, open Insert >> select Module.

 Sub Copy_Before_AnySheet__inSameWorkbook()